Skip to main content

 • Single flat plan; pricing does not vary by employee count, report volume, or user count.

-• Reporter and handler UI are available in English, Bulgarian, German, Greek, French, Croatian, Luxembourgish, Polish, and Romanian (9 locales total; 8 EU official languages plus Luxembourgish).
+• Reporter and handler UI are available in English, Bulgarian, German, Greek, Spanish, French, Croatian, Italian, Dutch, Polish, Portuguese, Romanian, and Luxembourgish (13 locales total; 12 EU official languages plus Luxembourgish).

 • Vendor publishes an article-by-article mapping of features to EU Directive 2019/1937, plus a dedicated public page at /whistleblower-laws/<country>/ for each of the 27 EU member-state transpositions, citing official law text and external authorities.